henryfan000418/ML_CNN_Traffic_Sign_Reconginition/README.md

 ### Results and Learnings

-- Achieved an accuracy of X% on the validation set
+- Achieved an accuracy of 97% on the validation set
 - Identified the most challenging classes for the model
 - Discussed potential improvements and future work